QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-infra/clocks.rst

 Example Design - Calculations
 -----------------------------

-We will take a walkthrough of designing in the clock infrastructure for specific applications, which call for specific limitations on the peripheral clocks, and hence would affect the HSOSC, and in turn other peripheral clocks.
+We will take a walk-through of designing in the clock infrastructure for specific applications, which call for specific limitations on the peripheral clocks, and hence would affect the HSOSC, and in turn other peripheral clocks.

 We start with flexible requirements, and as we add more peripherals, we can see how the possible HSOSC range gets limited.

 STEP 1